Brandi Carlile: 2015–2016: The Firewatcher's Daughter and Grammy nomination

 I thought she leaned too adult-contemporary for my tastes.
 Boy, was I wrong!
 This might be her most rockin' album to date.
 The album starts like a house afire: Carlile totally nails the vocal on the gospel influenced "Wherever Is Your Heart", and this one makes you realize just how good she is.
 When she sings, you're a believer.
 She'll have you singing along on the infectious "The Thing I Regret".
 Maybe the biggest surprise on the album is "Mainstream Kid", which shows some grit!
 It's as badass as Carlile has ever sounded.
 If you had Brandi Carlile pegged as an adult-contemporary softie, you might try again.
 Brandi Carlile and the Hanseroth twins show that they aren't afraid to rock out.
 The Firewatcher's Daughter is a bold and welcome addition to her catalogue.

 USA Today wrote, "The Firewatcher's Daughter is an album with a big heart, one that responds with love, not fear."

-She performed with the Avett Brothers on Late Show with David Letterman on May 4, 2015, singing the song popularized by the Carter Family, "Keep on the Sunny Side".
+Carlile performed with the Avett Brothers on Late Show with David Letterman on May 4, 2015, singing the song popularized by the Carter Family, "Keep on the Sunny Side".
 On December 6, 2015, The Firewatcher's Daughter earned Carlile her first Grammy Award nomination, for Best Americana Album.
 Carlile was the featured musical guest on Late Night with Seth Meyers on April 7, 2016.
-She sang the song "Mainstream Kid" (from The Firewatcher's Daughter), and dedicated the performance to Senator Bernie Sanders, who also appeared on the program that night.
+She sang the song "Mainstream Kid" from The Firewatcher's Daughter, and dedicated the performance to Senator Bernie Sanders, who also appeared on the program that night.